AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Growth.md

 2 XP → 4 XP → 6 XP → 8 XP

-*You may want to tune these costs depending on how fast you expect to gain XP, and how long you expect your campaign to last.
-See XX for some suggestions.*
+*You may want to tune these costs depending on how fast you expect to gain XP, and how long you expect your campaign to last.*

 ## Foreground Growth